ibm-cloud-docs/containers/locations.md

 This image is an artistic representation and does not reflect actual political or geographic boundaries.
 {: note}

+Mumbai (`in-mum`) MZR limitations

+:   **Operating systems**: You can only create clusters at version 1.31 and later in Mumbai and can only use Ubuntu 24 work nodes.
+:   **Baremetal workers**: Baremetal VPC worker nodes are not available in Mumbai.
+:   **Portworx**: Portworx is not yet supported in Mumbai.

 Chennai (`in-che`) MZR limitations